arter97/immich-native/README.md

  * `mimalloc` is deliberately disabled as this is a native install and sharing system library makes more sense.

+ * `pgvector` is used instead of `pgvecto.rs` that the official Immich uses to remove an additional Rust build dependency.

  * Microservice and machine-learning's host is opened to 0.0.0.0 in the default configuration.
 This behavior is changed to only accept 127.0.0.1 during installation.
 Only the main Immich service's port, 3001, is opened to 0.0.0.0.

  * Only the basic CPU configuration is used.
 Hardware-acceleration such as CUDA is unsupported.